msully/New-dawn-solar/content/sectors/commercial.md

   heading: BENEFITS AT A GLANCE
   subheading: Reducing business overheads and improving sustainability
 ---
-Many business across South Africa have benifited from their investment in Solar Energy.
+Many businesses across South Africa have benifited from their investment in Solar Energy.
 This is made a reality by the savings experianced once equipment is paid for reflected in a substantial improvement to the Business bottom line, because a Solar system requires very little maintenance over time.

 ### Interested or would like more information?